The Minneapolis skyline

 Loring Park

 Living in the downtown-adjacent Loring Park gives you great access to the city’s annual events and festivals, a chill family-friendly vibe, and some seriously stylish greenery.
-Along with the eponymous park (complete with a large, lovely pond), Loring Park is where you’ll find the Minneapolis Sculpture Garden, the biggest urban sculpture park on the planet.
-It’s also home to the Walker Art Center, has a free bus that runs down Nicolett street, and is packed with excellent eats.
+Along with the actual park (complete with a large, lovely pond), Loring Park is where you’ll find the Minneapolis Sculpture Garden, one of the largest urban sculpture parks in the country.
+It’s also home to the Walker Art Center, has a free bus that runs down Nicollet Street, and is packed with excellent eats.

 Central Business District

-The heart of the city beats strong in Minneapolis’s Central Business District.
-It’s where you’re likely to start and end the night and is best for folks who thrive in commotion, don’t mind city noise, and want to be close to tons within walking distance.
-You’ll find bars, clubs, and restaurants throughout, as well as numerous theaters, live music venues, shops -- and lots of one-way streets.
+The heart of the city beats strong in Minneapolis’ Central Business District.
+It’s where you’re likely to start and end the night, and it’s best for folks who thrive in commotion, don’t mind city noise, and want to be within walking distance of many places.
+You’ll find bars, clubs, and restaurants throughout, as well as numerous theaters, live music venues, and shops — not to mention lots of one-way streets.

 Northeast